AdebsAlert/gitt/README.md

 ## Installation Steps

 1. Install the module globally with `npm install -g gitt-push`
+2. CD into your local project
-2. Run `gitt` in your project to get started with pushing your local code to Github
+3. Run `gitt` in your project terminal to get started with pushing your local code to Github
+4. Follow the simple instructions